Than-Zaw-Hein/Than-Zaw-Hein/README.md

-# ThanZawHein

-## About Me

-I am Than Zaw Hein, an Android developer based in Myanmar.
-Currently, I work at EtagRFID.CoLTD.
-With a strong background in RFID technology, Microsoft SSO, Bluetooth technology, and software management, I specialize in creating innovative and efficient Android applications.
-Throughout my career, I have developed a diverse portfolio of at least 15 Android apps, leveraging my expertise in these areas to deliver high-quality solutions.
+<h1 align="center">Hi 👋, I'm Than Zaw Hein</h1>

+- 👨‍💻 I’m a Senior Android Developer based in Myanmar, currently working at EtagRFID.CoLTD.

+- 🔧 I bring extensive expertise in RFID technology, Warehouse Systems, Microsoft SSO, Bluetooth technology, and software management.

+- 📱 With a focus on innovation and efficiency, I've developed a diverse portfolio of over 20 Android apps for my current company, delivering impactful solutions that meet business needs.

+- 🚀 My skill set allows me to craft high-quality, tailored software solutions that address a wide range of challenges in the tech industry.

 ## Skills